 The following degree programs are (mainly) taught in German:

 Master’s program in Culture and Economy: German Studies (M.A.)
-(If you chose German and Economics and Business Administration as your two main subjects for the B.Ed.
-Teacher Education program.)
+(If you chose German and Economics and Business Administration as your two main subjects for the bachelor's program in Teacher Education)

 German language proficiency